bharathi-tenneti/RHACM-GitOps-MultiTenancy-Demo/README.md

     oc apply -f ./ArgoCDInstances
 ```

-Note: `Red Hat OpenShift GitOps` operator does not need to be installed on managed clusters because we are going to use `ApplicationSet` from the hub cluster to `push` applications to managed clusters.
+**Note**: `Red Hat OpenShift GitOps` operator does not need to be installed on managed clusters because we are going to use `ApplicationSet` from the hub cluster to `push` applications to managed clusters.
 The ArgoCD server instance running on the hub cluster connects to target remote clusters to deploy applications defined in the `ApplicationSet`.

 9. All blue applications are in `blueargocd` namespace.